A Growing Trend

 They're moving to a new city.
 They're living on their own.
 They're entering a world of academic rigor.
 In a nutshell, each student is embarking on a brand new life.
 As incoming freshmen gear up for the college experience, it's hard to overstate the life changes in store for them.

 Yet American University has fostered special environments where like-minded, high-achieving students can live and learn together.
-An increasing number of AU students are enrolling in living-learning communities, such as the Frederick Douglass Distinguished Scholars Program (FDDS), the newly revamped AU Honors Program, and the Three-Year Scholars bachelor's degree programs.
+An increasing number of AU students are enrolling in living-learning communities such as University College, the Frederick Douglass Distinguished Scholars Program (FDDS), the newly revamped AU Honors Program, and the Three-Year Scholars bachelor's degree programs.

 The university subsequently launched two new programs: AU Scholars and the Community-Based Research Scholars (CRBS).
 Now almost 70 percent of AU's class of 2018 will have the chance to participate in a living-learning program.